 Where to stay in Marrakech

-3 Weeks Morocco Trip Itinerary / Taghazout, the laidback fisherman’s village
+3 weeks in Morocco – Taghazout, the laidback fisherman’s village

 Things to do in Taghazout